 Investors in Pupils Representatives

-As part of our Induction Week in September, every class wrote a Class Vision Statement.
+At the beginning of each school year, each class writes their own Class Vision Statement.
 This sets out what we want our classes to be like and how we will all work together to achieve our targets and rewards.
-Have a look at each of them and see what common themes we have come up with.
 Every class has a copy of their Class Vision displayed on their Class Noticeboards.

 Class Noticeboards & Class Targets